celeritas-project/celeritas/doc/development.rst

   metadata (string names, etc.) suitable for host-side debug output.

 View
-  A standalone reference to data in a container, with accessors suitable for GPU access (using OpaqueId for persistent "absolute" indexing or standard indexes for containers that behave like arrays).
+  A standalone plain-old-data reference to data owned by a container, used to transfer GPU pointers and other kernel parameters between host and device.
+  The view's user should be closely linked with the Container: for example, the device utility ``StackAllocator`` uses the ``StackAllocatorView`` to find GPU-owned data managed by the ``StackAllocatorContainer``.
+Views can contain other views (usually by value).